About Us

 The Founders

-‘Whether you’re a Mod, Skinhead, Rudeboy, Casual, or Scooterist, Modfather Clothing has specifically selected lines from heritage brands, to suit your way of life’.
+"Whether you're a Mod, Skinhead, Rudeboy, Casual, or Scooterist, Modfather Clothing has specifically selected lines from heritage brands, to suit your way of life."

 2012

-With Mario’s 40 years of experience working in the record industry, music was and will always be an integral part of daily life at our stores.
-On weekends we’d regularly have a band or DJ come in to play and on special occasions there’d be over a hundred classic scooters parked up around the North Yard of Camden Market.
+With Mario's 40 years of experience working in the record industry, music was and always will be an integral part of daily life at our stores.
+On weekends we'd regularly have a band or DJ come in to play and on special occasions there'd be over a hundred classic scooters parked up around the North Yard of Camden Market.

-We’re blessed that some of our musical heroes became customers and friends and in recent years we’ve had the opportunity to work with a few of them.
+We're blessed that some of our musical heroes became customers and friends, and in recent years we've had the opportunity to work with a few of them.

 2020